-Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or Political & Legal Environment of Public Administration (PUAD 295).
+Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).

 Minimum of six semester hours of Arts and Humanities Choose from the Humanities discipline.

 Select another Social Science elective if ECON 220 is used in the Fundamental General Education Core.